MicrosoftDocs/learn/learn-pr/azure/build-first-bicep-deployment-pipeline-using-azure-pipelines/includes/5-exercise-add-bicep-deployment-task-pipeline.md

-Now that you have a first basic pipeline, you want to start using this pipeline to deploy your bicep templates.
-In this exercise you will:
+Now that you have a basic basic pipeline, you want to use it to deploy your Bicep file to Azure.

+In this exercise, you'll:

+> [!div class="checklist"]
-- Add your Bicep files to your repository
+> * Add a Bicep file to your repository.
-- Create a resource group to which to deploy your resources
+> * Create a resource group for your website.
-- Create a service principal and give it access to the resource group
+> * Create a service principal and grant it access to the resource group.
-- Create a service connection that uses the service principal
+> * Create a service connection and configure it with the service principal's credentials.
-- Add tasks in your pipeline to deploy your Bicep template
+> * Add a pipeline step to deploy your Bicep file.
-- Execute your pipeline and watch the execution result
+> * Execute your pipeline.
+> * Verify that the pipeline runs successfully.

 In this exercise will use the [Azure Pipelines extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-azure-devops.azure-pipelines).
 Be sure to install this extension in Visual Studio Code.

 ## Clone the repository